CWRUbotix/rov-24/src/surface/rov_gazebo/README.md

 ## Usage

-Run the main node with
+Run the simulation and GUI with

 ```bash
 ros2 launch rov_gazebo sim_launch.py